 - To avoid any puckering or blistering, I pricked the shells in a few places with a long fork.
 To avoid scratching the pans, however, prick the tortilla shells before placing in the pans.

 - This was not suggested but I did find it helpful.
 Be sure not to use wide-tined forks, however, which could make larger holes.

-- In minutes you have 4 beautifully crispy tortilla salad bowls.
+- In minutes you have four beautifully crispy tortilla salad bowls.

-- Remove from pans--let sit for 5 minutes before using.
+- Remove from pans and let sit for 5 minutes before using.